To be held at Kirtling Village Hall (Ample Free Parking) on Saturday 8th September 2018

 Entry forms must reach the secretary by Thursday 7th September 2017.
 Late entries may not be accepted.

-- Exhibits MUST be in place before 9.15 am on the 9th September.
+- Exhibits MUST be in place before 9.15am on Saturday 8th September.
 Judging will take place between 9.30a.m. and 12.30pm, when exhibitors and the public may not be present except under special circumstances.
 Exhibits will not be accepted after judging has started.

-- Prizes and trophies will be presented at 3.30 pm. approximately.
-The sale will then take place, and the raffle drawn.
+- Prizes and trophies will be presented at 3.30pm approximately.
+The sale will continue, and the raffle drawn.

 - Unclaimed exhibits will be disposed of as the committee sees fit.